-Your roadmap is a long journey that covers a long-term period.
-In this sense, many uncertainties might appear and assumptions will have to be taken in the first years.
-Your roadmap will thus be a living document.
-Acknowledge this uncertainty - and it should not prevent you from making your roadmap public.
+The roadmap represents a long journey covering a long-term period.
+Many uncertainties might appear, and assumptions will have to be made.
+The roadmap will thus be a living document.
+Acknowledging this - it should not prevent the airport from making the roadmap public.